 Historically, this procedure was developed so that it can Liver transplant procedure For children as it was difficult to find suitable livers from deceased donors for this group of patients.

 For pediatric liver transplantation, a single section consisting of segments 2 and 3, known together as the left lateral segment representing 20-25% of the entire liver volume, is usually used.

-However, it may require Liver transplant An older child or young adult has segments 2, 3 and 4, which together are known as the left lobe and represent about 40% of the total liver volume.
+However, a liver transplant to an older child or young adult may require segments 2, 3, and 4, together known as the left lobe and representing approximately 40% of total liver volume.